The TIME’S UP Guide to Equity and Inclusion

 - Evaluate the many ways racism shows up in the workplace and how racism harms staff and erodes company culture.
 A lack of diverse representation at your organization may indicate racism or sexism within your recruiting and hiring practices.
 And language used in performance evaluations may reveal internal biases that impact pay and promotions.

-- Remove racism from your recruiting, hiring, and talent management processes and increase Black representation across all levels and departments.
+- Remove racism from your recruiting, hiring, and talent management processes and increase BIPOC representation across all levels and departments.
 If you have paused new hires or are moving more slowly to fill positions, take the time to look for and build a more diverse pool of candidates.
-And if you are in an industry that is growing and hiring, stay vigilant about protocols that promote the consideration of Black, indigenous, and people of color (BIPOC) and women, even when you need to staff up quickly.
-Below are some practical tips for diversifying your talent pool and advancing your Black staff:
+Remember that people are inherently biased toward those similar to themselves; however, if we are aware of implicit biases, we can work to combat them and cultivate more inclusive workplaces.
+And if you are in an industry that is growing and hiring, stay vigilant about protocols that promote the consideration of BIPOC and women candidates, even when you need to staff up quickly.
+Below are some practical tips for diversifying your talent pool and advancing your BIPOC staff:

 - Focus your talent pipeline: Recruit candidates from historically Black colleges and universities (HBCUs) and minority-serving institutions (MSIs).
 When recruiting at predominantly white institutions, seek out organizations that represent Black students and other students of color.
-Build relationships with networks that represent Black and POC emerging leaders.
+Build relationships with networks that represent BIPOC emerging leaders.
+Placejob openings on websites likely to reach talent of color and use inclusive language in the postings.
 Work with your local high schools and community college systems.
+Focus on skills, rather than credentials, which can artificially shrink your pool of candidates.

-- Commit to diversity internship, fellowships and secondment programs and commit a percentage of your internship hires to BIPOC.
+- Commit to diversity internships, fellowships, and secondment programs and commit a percentage of your internship hires to BIPOC.
 Consider how to support HBCUs and MSIs outside of recruiting.
 This could include investing in scholarships or offering financial support to these institutions in other ways.
+To reduce internship inequities, pay interns and provide housing stipends so that students from all financial backgrounds can access these opportunities.

 - Overhaul your talent processes to remove racist practices.
 Conduct a thorough examination of your interview process, your performance management practices, your compensation structures, and your retention and promotion policies.
 How are these processes failing your Black staff?
 What additional mentorship and sponsorship can you offer your talent of color to ensure that they are supported at each stage of their career and have the opportunity to reach their fullest potential within your organization?